 Trekking in Group/Single

 Our company arranges both private as well as group treks.
-Group discounts availability is dependent on the number of team members.
-For better clarity please do visit the price list.
+Group discount availability is dependent on the number of team members.
+For better clarity please visit the price list.

-We can manage group of different sizes.
+We can manage groups of different sizes.
 If your group has more than 10 team members you will need an assistant guide to handle the large group.
 Normally, the group consists of a team leader (guide), one porter for two trekkers, and an assistant guide for a group of more than 10 trekkers.
-According to our company policies, the group which consists of more than 5 trekkers for the trek is eligible for a group discount.
-The bigger the size of your team is, the lower will be the cost.
+According to our company policies, a group which consists of more than 5 trekkers for the trek is eligible for a group discount.
+The bigger the size of your team, the lower will be the cost.

 Please note that you are required to pay an additional price for the assistant guide.

 Foreign Nationals clients including natives (Nepalese) are required to submit the immunization certificate for Covid-19 vaccination.
 We care for our client’s safety and well-being.
 It’s a humble request to all our valuable clients to submit a Covid-19 Vaccination Certificate because of the rising covid cases.